 It is designed for children 6-11 years old, although many older students find the programme helpful.
 Nessy is not just for dyslexia.
 All students benefit from Structured Literacy based upon the Science of Reading.

-Nessy Reading & Spelling stands out as a specialist programme designed specifically for students with dyslexia and other learning differences.
+Support for dyslexia and SEND is a defining feature of Nessy Reading and Spelling, a specialist programme built around additional learning needs.
 The programme's foundation at the Bristol Dyslexia Centre means every feature addresses the unique challenges these learners face.
 Rather than adapting mainstream resources, Nessy builds from the ground up with dyslexic learners' needs at its core.

 The programme's adaptive difficulty ensures students work within their